thaitruong018/e_commerce_analysis/README.md

 - [Avinash Navlani](https://www.datacamp.com/community/tutorials/customer-life-time-value)

 ## Suggestions
 Feel free to send me any comment, suggestion or correction you may have.
-You can reach me via discord channel: thaitruong#....
+You can reach me via discord channel: Thai Truong#5856
 I do really appreciate it.
 Thank you.